esqLABS @ ACoP 10 (2019)

 esqLABS will be @ ACoP 10 in Orlando, FL, USA from October 19th to 24th, 2019.

-We will be giving two PK-Sim & MoBi Workshops on PBPK and QSP, and present our research in scientific talks and poster presentations.
+We will be giving a PK-Sim & MoBi Workshop on PBPK/PD and QSP, and present our research in scientific talks and poster presentations.

-Visit us @ our exhibit booth to learn more how we can support you with the OPEN-SOURCE tools PK-Sim & MoBi for your PBPK and (PB-)QSP MIDD strategy.
+Visit us @ our exhibit booth (#10) to learn more how we can support your R&D workflow with the OPEN-SOURCE tools PK-Sim & MoBi for your PBPK and (PB-)QSP MIDD strategy.

-esqLABS will be giving two PBPK/PD workshops with the free and open-access M&S software tool OSPSuite (PK-Sim® & MoBi®) as satellite meetings on the topics
+esqLABS will be giving a PBPK/PD workshop with the free and open-access M&S software tool OSPSuite (PK-Sim® & MoBi®) as a satellite meeting on the topic

 1) Pre ACoP: Protein PBPK/PD modeling for antibody drug conjugates (ADC):